-Bill Murray pranked by George Clooney with gravel
+Even Bill Murray cannot escape being pranked by George Clooney.

 "He's gotten me with gravel, when you leave his place," Murray told Yahoo! movies, saying that he regularly crashes at Clooney's LA home.
 "You're carrying your stuff, you're hefting all these bags, and you get to the gate and they go, 'Open up your bag.'
 And there's like 11 pounds of gravel in the bottom of your suitcase, and in all your bags.
 And you think: 'God, how does he find the time?'."